Bitcoin is an innovative payment network and a new kind of money.

 Go to your personal email and click the link Cex.io has sent you.
 This will send the coins on their way.

-Now you simply have to wait for the Bitcoin to travel from none to your wallet.
+Now you simply have to wait for the Bitcoin to travel to your wallet.
 This generally takes between 5 to 20 minutes, but on busy days can possibly take hours.

 Once it has, it will show in your Electrum wallet 'balance' and the transaction will be viewable under the 'History' tab.